JackHowa/mbsr-template/readings/week-1/derek-walcott-love-after-love.md

 weekNumber: 1
 description: A poem from Derek Walcott from Collected Poems about enjoying life.
 attribution: Derek Walcott from Collected Poems 1948-1984
+# todo: add a double paragraph
+# have tried double space, / and two spaces after a line
 ---

 The time will come